 If you’re like seemingly everyone else, you buy a lot of stuff from Amazon.
 That makes it a great space to expand your paid search footprint to drive more sales.
-Amazon offers its own services with Vendor & Seller Central but they can be really confusing and its user interface is a bit lacking.
+Amazon Advertising offers its own services, but the interface has been notoriously challenging to navigate (although it has made some recent strides in the right direction).

 If you’re interested in promoting your products on Amazon but want to stay in familiar territory, there is another option: using Facebook.

-Facebook allows much more leeway with landing pages meaning you can send users to Amazon.
-If you’re listing unique items on Amazon, this is a great way to send traffic to your pages & drive sales on Amazon.
+Facebook allows much more leeway with landing pages, meaning you can send users to Amazon.
+If you’re listing unique items on Amazon, this is a great way to send traffic to your Amazon pages & drive sales.

 What are Straight to Amazon Ads?

-Pretty self-explanatory, you’re directing users to your product pages on Amazon rather than to your own e-commerce website.
+Pretty self-explanatory – you’re directing users to your product pages on Amazon rather than to your own website.
 You can proceed as you normally would if you’re familiar with ad creation on Facebook.
 While starting off, I recommend concentrating on products that are unique to your business and not fussing with products that have competitive buy boxes.

 Another tip is I recommend calling out Amazon in your copy to keep things as transparent as possible.
-There are also some benefits to including taking advantage of Amazon’s brand recognition and other benefits such as Amazon Prime 2-day shipping.
+Other benefits to including Amazon in your ad copy is taking advantage of Amazon’s brand recognition and the 2-day shipping with Prime (where applicable).

-Finally, something to keep in mind while setting these campaigns up, you’ll want Facebook to optimize around driving traffic to your landing page rather than around conversions.
-We’ll get to the reason why later on (no conversion tracking) but this should give you a good starting place.
+Finally, something to keep in mind when creating these campaigns is you’ll want Facebook to optimize around driving traffic to your landing page rather than around conversions.
+I’ll cover the reasoning later on (no conversion tracking) but this should give you a good starting place.

 Advantages of Straight to Amazon Ads

 By leveraging the strengths of both Amazon and Facebook, you can come away with a really unique opportunity.
-There is a reason Amazon accounts for 43% of all online sales, they have built a great reputation with consumers and keep people coming back time and time again.
+There is a reason Amazon is estimated to account for around half of ecommerce sales this year.
+They have built a great reputation with consumers and keep people coming back time and time again.
 Small sellers have a great opportunity to sell their products and have it backed up with the peace of mind one gets from buying directly from Amazon.

-This comes in really handy if you’re a small brand trying to establish yourself.
+This comes in really handy if you’re a small brand trying to establish a foundation in the market.
 People do have reservations about buying things from sites they’ve never heard of before.
-This is a great way to circumvent that problem and shorten the amount of time from brand introduction to sale.
+This is a great way to circumvent that problem and shorten the amount of time from brand introduction to the sale.

 You may also see a host of other benefits from directing traffic to your pages on Amazon.
-Increasing the number of sales of your product can help you rank better, you can re-engage with those buyers to leave a review on Amazon, and hopefully, that leads to more sales organically.
+Increasing the number of sales of your product can help you rank better and you can re-engage with those buyers to leave a review on Amazon (which will positively impact organic efforts).